XiaoleiC/Bayesian_PSD_flutter_derivatives/README.md

 Matlab code for Bayesian PSD identification of flutter derivatives operated in turbulent flow

 ## Installation
 Please copy the whole package under MATLAB platform.
+"Bayesian_PSD.m" is the main function.
+For the purpose of illustration, people can run the main function directly.

 ## Theoretical Background
 Please refer to our papar [Chu et al. (2022)](https://doi.org/10.1016/j.ymssp.2021.108782)